Gontjarow/MiniLibX/docs/mlx-tutorial-draw-line.md

 ```
 int draw_line(void *mlx, void *win, int beginX, int beginY, int endX, int endY, int color);

-draw_line(mlx, win, 10, 10, 20, 10); // This should create a horizontal line about 10 pixels long.
+draw_line(mlx, win, 10, 10, 20, 10, 0xFFFFFF); // This should create a white horizontal line about 10 pixels long.
 ```
 To get the direction of the line in 2D space, you can `end - begin`:
 ```